 Tennessee’s Adult Education Division of the state’s Department of Labor and Workforce Development is cooperating with the HiSET provider (Educational Testing Service) to come up with this Adult Education curriculum for Tennessee.

 The HiSET exam provides more benefits to students in Tennessee.
-It is more convenient for adult learners, costs $75 while the GED exam costs $120, and the HiSET provides the option to take the exam on a computer or as a paper-based test.
+It is more convenient for adult learners, costs $78.75, while the GED exam costs around $144, and the HiSET provides the option to take the exam on a computer or as a paper-based test.

-Just like the GED offers the HiSET exam the chance to earn the Tennessee High School Equivalency Diploma.
+Just like the GED offers the HiSET exam a chance to earn the Tennessee High School Equivalency Diploma.
 This is a credential that is all over America recognized and accepted in the same way a regular high school diploma is accepted.
-The HiSET exam may now also be taken in an online proctored format.
-Click on the link to learn more.
+The HiSET exam may now also be taken in an online proctored format, the HiSET-At-Home Test.

 You will have better job options, be eligible for job advancement, and the diploma allows for continued education at institutions of higher learning.